ikem-krueger/ikem-krueger.github.io/_drafts/2018-02-23-hackintosh-on-hp-pavilion-a6769de.md

 When you install Mac OS X High Sierra on an SSD, it automatically create an APFS volume.

-You need to configure Clover to deal with that:
+You need to configure Clover to recognize them:

 ```
 mv EFI/CLOVER/drivers-Off/drivers64/ApfsDriverLoader-64.efi EFI/CLOVER/drivers64/ApfsDriverLoader-64.efi